-- When you are planning to stop your forklift, we recommend you to apply its brake slowly
+- When you are planning to stop your forklift, we recommend you apply its brake slowly.

 On the other hand, if you are going to stop your forklift to park it in a particular area, below are the recommendations that you should follow;